Reports: NFL league year will start on time

 telephone interviews with draft-eligible players until further notice.

-Had the league year been delayed, several major roster bonuses would have been
+If the league year were to be delayed, several major roster bonuses would be

-pushed back with it.
-Instead, such bonuses will be paid out this week.
-The

 Rams QB Jared Goff - $21 million